Crypto Asset Recovery

 • We'll send you a copy of our contract, and we'll ask for your Wallet ID and your password guesses.

 • We will brute force your password, by comparing increasingly large batches of guesses against your wallet.
-We typically with a few thousand guesses, then a few hundred thousand, then millions, then tens of millions.
+We typically start with a few thousand guesses, then a few hundred thousand, then millions, then tens of millions.

 • We charge a 20% fee for funds recovered.
 You only pay if we recover your wallet.